Jam vs. Multiplayer for technical issues and bugs

 Why use Multiplayer?

-With full stack session recordings, Multiplayer lets you instantly see how bugs happened in a single timeline, reducing guesswork and saving time from grepping through log files or jumping between dashboards and screens.
+With full stack session recordings, Multiplayer lets you instantly see how bugs happened in a single timeline, automatically correlating data across all layers of your stack.
+It reduces guesswork , shortens investigation time, and saves hours from grepping through log files or jumping between dashboards and screens.

 Core differences